-Asus TUF F15 gaming laptop is a budget gaming laptop with good specifications that comes with its own set of compromises.
-It is the best gaming laptop under 90000.
-Asus has targeted the budget gamers who are looking for a good gaming laptop under their budget.
-Asus TUF F15 brings you a premium feel with greater performance at a reasonable price.
+Asus TUF F15 is the Best gaming laptop under 90000, also one of the most selling gaming laptops all across India.
+Asus TUF F15 gaming laptop specifications are up to the mark that comes with its own set of compromises.
+This particular gaming laptop has more features while comparing to other gaming laptops under 90k.
+Asus TUF Gaming laptop has targeted the budget gamers who are looking for a laptop with more features according to their budget.
+Asus TUF F15 brings you a premium feel with a greater performance at a reasonable price.
 Apart from the build, the F15 is equipped with an attractive design compared to its previous versions.
 Yet this is a budget laptop, and it is loaded with numerous specifications and features.
 So, should you spend all your eggs in this basket?
 Is it worth it?
 Let’s find out in this review.

 Asus TUF F15: Design and Build